jacebrowning/minilog/docs/extras.md

 ### Silencing Loggers

-Set the logging level for specific named loggers:
+To set the logging level for specific named loggers:

 ```python
 log.silence('selenium')